equinor/pyscal/docs/introduction.rst

 The saturation step-length ``--delta_s`` was set artificially high for the sake of the example.
-Leave it defaulted.
+Leave it defaulted (0.01) for practical use.

 Python API
 ----------

 The corresponding API can be used directly for more control and for custom-made solutions.
-An example recreating the the same table above is given by:
+An example recreating the the same table as above is given by:

 .. code-block:: python